CapgeminiNorway/AgileArchitect/manuscript/guides/2_Information_Security_Requirements.md

 What can we learn from semantics?
 Semantic web?

 ## Demonstrate conformance
-How can conformance to requirements be demonstrated?
+How can conformance and compliance to requirements be demonstrated?